dimitri-nicolo/calico/security/compliance-reports/overview.md

    ```bash
    kubectl get secrets -n tigera-compliance
    ```
-   The secret name should look something like this: `compliance-reporter-token-hmpaq`
+   The secret name should look something like this: `tigera-compliance-reporter-token-hmpaq`

    With the proper secret name, add it to your pod template
    ```bash